writeAbyssinian/CruiseBuddy/README.md

 4. Start [TC] Helper.

 ## Issues and Suggestions
-Please report issues to [TC] forum thread: placeholder Additionally, you can make suggestions on the same thread.
+Please report issues to [TC] forum thread (https://forum.city-driving.co.uk/showthread.php?tid=37722).
+Additionally, you can make suggestions on the same thread.
 This project is developed on free-time and is not guaranteed to be finished or improved a lot in the future.